DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

 ## Use cases

 1. Publishing a library that would work across major Scala versions, such as 2.12 & 2.13 and Dotty.
-2. Defining a class which is supposed to be also used from other JVM languages such as Java\Kotlin.
+2. Defining a class which is supposed to be used from other JVM languages such as Java\Kotlin.
 `@stableABI` will ensure both binary compatibility and that there are no unexpected methods that would show up in members of a class or an interface.
 3. Library authors can take advantage of language features introduced in new major versions of Scala